apache/jackrabbit-site/src/site/markdown/index.md

 #### May 9th, 2016: Apache Jackrabbit Oak 1.4.2 released
 Apache Jackrabbit Oak 1.4.2 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
-See the [downloads](downloads.html#oak) page for more details

 #### April 25th, 2016: Apache Jackrabbit 2.2.x deprecated
 The Apache Jackrabbit Team has decided that since the 2.2 branch of